IrushiSalwathura/library-management-system-jdbc/README.md

 ## Setup

-> - Either fork or download the repository using the URL <https://github.com/IrushiSalwathura/library-management-system-jdbc.git>
+* Either fork or download the repository using the URL <https://github.com/IrushiSalwathura/library-management-system-jdbc.git>
-> - To fork use the command git clone https://github.com/IrushiSalwathura/library-management-system-jdbc.git
+* To fork use the command git clone https://github.com/IrushiSalwathura/library-management-system-jdbc.git
-> - IMPORTANT!!!!
+* IMPORTANT!!!!
->       * Add the dependencies provided in the lib/ folder to the project structure.
+> - Add the dependencies provided in the lib/ folder to the project structure.
->       * Set up the database using the sql script provided <> in order to retrieve results.
+> - Set up the database using the sql script provided <https://github.com/IrushiSalwathura/library-management-system-jdbc/blob/master/dbscript.sql> in order to retrieve results.
->       * Change the username and the password according to your MySql server credentials in the DBConnection.java <>
+> - Change the username and the password according to your MySql server credentials in the DBConnection.java <https://github.com/IrushiSalwathura/library-management-system-jdbc/blob/master/src/DBConnect/DBConnection.java>
->       * Use username 'admin' and the password '1234' to log in to the system.
+> - Use username 'admin' and the password '1234' to log in to the system.

 ## Technologies/Frameworks Used